language to be deleted (2) new language

 (g) The level of care determination, and placement decision, and recommendations for mental health services must be documented in the child's record.

 Programs licensed by the commissioner are eligible vendors.
 Hospitals may apply for and receive licenses to be eligible vendors, notwithstanding the provisions of section 245A.03.
-American Indian programs located on federally recognized tribal lands that provide chemical dependency primary treatment, extended care, transitional residence, or outpatient treatment services, and are licensed by tribal government are eligible vendors.
+American Indian programs deleted text begin located on federally recognized tribal landsdeleted text end that provide chemical dependency primary treatment, extended care, transitional residence, or outpatient treatment services, and are licensed by tribal government are eligible vendors.
 Detoxification programs are not eligible vendors.
 Programs that are not licensed as a chemical dependency residential or nonresidential treatment program by the commissioner or by tribal government are not eligible vendors.
 To be eligible for payment under the Consolidated Chemical Dependency Treatment Fund, a vendor of a chemical dependency service must participate in the Drug and Alcohol Abuse Normative Evaluation System and the treatment accountability plan.

 Effective January 1, 2000, vendors of room and board are eligible for chemical dependency fund payment if the vendor: